 When Angelique felt the velvety softness of the upholstery beneath her, she closed her eyes and smiled.

-So this is what it's like to be wealthy, she thought.
+So this is what it must feel like to be wealthy, she thought.

 "Don't get too comfortable," the duke teased.
 "I wouldn't want you falling asleep in my carriage.
 I'd have the devil of a time explaining you to Fifi."

-Fifi, Angelique realized, was the beautiful young lady in Madame Suzette's shop.
+Fifi, Angelique realized, was the beautiful lady in Madame Suzette's shop.

 "I must be getting back to work anyway," she announced, reluctantly stepping out of the carriage.

-Etienne eyed her narrow waist, her full breasts and her comely face.
+Etienne appreciatively eyed the girl's narrow waist, her full breasts and her comely face.

 "Perhaps I'll return some time and give you a ride in the carriage," he said.
 "Would you like that?"